 A lot of people have begun to forget about this factor as both consoles have received significant price drops and are now available in most areas, but the price point, as well as its early availability could really be a make or break factor with regards to whether one decides to invest in it.

-The PS4 and Xbox One perform the same functions and if you’re a gamer on a budget or one that doesn’t really care all that much about brand allegiance or the other small features the two consoles may have over the other, then most likely you’re going to buy the cheaper product because it performs the same function, in this case supposedly even better.
+The PS4 and Xbox One perform the same functions and if you’re a gamer on a budget or one that doesn’t really care all that much about brand allegiance or the other small features the two consoles may have over the other, then most likely you’re going to buy the cheaper product because it performs the same functions.

 Which brings us to the next point…